RKrueger8586/rkrueger8586.github.com/_posts/work-in-progress/2013-03-28-first-work.markdown

 title: Wulfsheim Village
 category: projects
 tags: individual
+# Remove this line when the project should be visible
+published: false
 blurb: "Creating a believeable world in the land of Morroblow."
 images:
 - src: /thumbnails/wv1.jpg